-- To transport VM data directly via backup proxy(ies) to the cloud host, select Direct.
+- To transport VM data directly via one or more backup proxies to the cloud host, select Direct.

 - To transport VM data via WAN accelerators, select Through built-in WAN accelerators.
 In the Source WAN accelerator field, select the WAN accelerator that you have configured on your side.

 - At the Seeding step of the wizard, configure replica seeding and mapping for the replication job.

 - In the Initial seeding section, select the Get seed from the following backup repository check box.
 From the list of backup repositories, select the regular backup repository or cloud repository where the seed (the full backup) resides.
 When you start the replication job, Veeam Backup & Replication will attempt to restore all VMs added to the job from the seed that you have specified.
 If a VM is not found in the seed, the VM will be skipped from replication.

 - In the Replica mapping section, select the Map replicas to existing VMs check box, select a production VM from the list, click Edit and choose an existing VM replica.
 Replica mapping will reduce the amount of VM data transferred over the network during the first session of the replication job.

 - At the Guest Processing step of the wizard, select the Enable application-aware processing check box to create transactionally consistent VM replicas.
 With application-aware processing enabled, Veeam Backup & Replication can detect network settings of replicated VMs in the most efficient way and use the detected settings for configuring network extension appliances.
 To learn more, see Network Mapping for Cloud Replicas.